 The coat of arms on the flag of Spain shows the Spanish royal crown above a blazon that is quartered to display the emblems of the traditional kingdoms of Spain (clockwise from upper left, Castile, Leon, Navarre, and Aragon) and overall an escutcheon Azure bordure Gules, three fleurs-de-lys Or (for the regnant House of Bourbon-Anjou) while Granada is represented by the stylized pomegranate at the bottom of the shield; the arms are framed by two columns representing the Pillars of Hercules, which are the two promontories (Gibraltar and Ceuta) on either side of the eastern end of the Strait of Gibraltar; the red scroll across the two columns bears the imperial motto of "Plus Ultra" (further beyond) referring to Spanish lands beyond Europe

 The Royal Standard of Spain is the official flag of the King of Spain.
-It comprises a crimson square, traditional colour of both Castilian and Spanish monarchs, with the coat of arms of the King in the center.
-It is raised over the official royal residence in Madrid, the Palacio de la Zarzuela and other Spanish royal sites, when the monarch is in residence.
+It comprises a crimson square, the traditional colour of both Castilian and Spanish monarchs, with the coat of arms of the King in the center.
+It is raised over the official royal residence in Madrid, the Palacio de la Zarzuela, and other Spanish royal sites when the monarch is in residence.
 It was adopted when Felipe VI was enthroned as King of Spain on 19 June 2014.

 Royal Standard of Spain